 By Anna Gay on | No Comments

-There are a lot of different design elements that go into a photography business – website design, blog layout, business cards, pricing and packaging, watermarks, the list goes on and on!
-A great place to start is your LOGO, which will most likely go on EVERYTHING that you put out for marketing and advertising in some form or fashion.
+There are many different design elements that go into a photography business – website design, blog layout, business cards, pricing and packaging, watermarks, the list goes on and on!Â

 Next, I want to use a texture as the background for my image.
 To do that, drag and drop a texture onto the first layer of the Photoshop document that was just created.

-Next, you will want to add some embellishments to your logo using the Photoshop Brush Tool.
+Next, you will want to add some embellishments to your logo using the Photoshop Brush Tool.Â

 Brushes for Photoshop are an easy (and really fun!) way of customizing your branding and making it unique.
-Many brushes can be found free online, and HERE is a great place to browse for them.
+Many brushes can be found free online, and HERE is a great place to browse for them.Â

 Before selecting a brush, change the Foreground color to a shade that will match the texture.
 When you click on the Foreground/Background color icon (on your left-side toolbar), this box will open: